winitzki/scall/tutorial/programming_dhall.md

       { _1 = monoidA.append x._1 y._1, _2 = monoidB.append x._2 y._2 }
     in { empty, append }
 ```
+The function `monoidZip` produces a `Monoid` evidence for the pair type (`Pair a b`) out of two evidence values for arbitrary types `a` and `b`.
+This is an example of a "combinator" that produces new `Monoid` types out of previously given ones.

+In later chapters, we will explore systematically the possible combinators for `Monoid` and other typeclasses.
+For now, let us just remark that the `Monoid` type constructor is pointed and has a `zip` method.
 The `Monoid` type constructor also has an evidence value for the `PointedU` typeclass:

 ```dhall